Fall 2014 Semester Awards and Presentations - click here to see more photos

 The Fall 2020 Rising Researchers Pre-Research Program will be all virtual this semester

 Program begins August 28, 2020 | Applications accepted until all positions filled

-Did you know that UTSA faculty are involved in cutting-edge biomedical and chemical research here on the UTSA 1604 campus?
-Among many other topics, our researchers are exploring how learning takes place in the brain, methods of fighting anthrax infection, applications of nanotechnology and liposomes, how to replace toxic chemical reactions with "green" chemistry to make new products and drugs, and the mechanics underlying arteriosclerosis.
+Did you know that UTSA College of Sciences faculty are involved in cutting-edge biomedical and chemical research here at the UTSA Main campus?
+Among many other topics, our faculty researchers are exploring ways to develop a novel vaccine and treatment to combat COVID-19, how learning takes place in the brain, and how to replace toxic chemical reactions with "green" chemistry to make new products and drugs.

-To successfully apply to the UTSA Rising Researcher Program (for first semester freshmen) you must:
+To successfully apply to the UTSA Rising Researcher Pre-Research Program you must:

 - Be a U.S. citizen or permanent resident

 - Plan to attend UTSA throughout undergraduate years (not a CAP student)

 - Have a minimum 3.0 GPA from High School

 - Have an interest in working in a research laboratory and learning about research science as a career